why-aditi/Chat-Summarization/README.md

 # ChatInsight - Chat Summarization and Insights Platform

 A powerful platform that combines a FastAPI backend with a Streamlit frontend to process chat data, generate summaries, and provide real-time insights using Google's Gemini API.
+The platform offers a seamless chat experience with advanced AI-powered features for message analysis and summarization.

 ## Features